Of Violence and Uncertainty

 But this man seemed fine.
 Grant inched towards one of the men.
 He seemed almost fresh.
 Was this soldier a scout who died of thirst or hunger not too long ago?

-Just as he reached in to touch the face of the body, there was a sudden shout followed by several gunshots.
+Just as he reached in to touch the face of the body, there was an abrupt shout followed by several gunshots.
 Grant whirled around to see four of the ten dead men open firing on his group.
 Before he could react, he was struck in the back of the head…

 ...His head was reminded to start throbbing again and he began to gasp for breath.
 He wasn't sure if this was due to shock or the actual physical stress on his body.
 Clenching his eyes shut, he tried to wake up from his slumber.
 He would wake up and be lying upon that bridge.
 The fellow men from his group would be standing around him smacking his face to bring him back to reality...